cloudfoundry/cf-crd-explorations/README.md

 The spike code converts Apps, Processes, and Droplets into kubernetes resources, including Eirini LRP resources which require the Eirini LRP controller (see cluster pre-requisites above for information on how to install it).

-It also produces staged Droplets from Packages and Builds using Kpack.
+It also produces staged Droplets from Packages and Builds using kpack.

 To start the controller locally, run: